 Figure 2.
-Zimmer Persona knee replacement.
+Stryker Triathalon knee replacement.
 Correct alignment of the tibia and femur - the bow has been corrected.
 Note-the plastic can't be seen, and the kneecap can't be seen on this view.

-The plastic component of the knee replacement is manufactured from highly cross-linked medical grade polyethylene with a vitamin E anti-oxidant, minimizing future wear of the component.
 Your surgeon has experience and expertise in choosing the appropriate equipment for your case, which might vary from above.